corl2022/learning-safety-filter/readme.md

 ## Simulation

-Samples from the Euclidean Distance Function (EDF) of a road are loaded and used to train a SVM regression model.
+Samples from the Euclidean Distance Function (EDF) of a road are loaded from 'simulation/data/sim_track_S.mat' and used to train a SVM regression model using scikit-learn ('https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html').
 This model is used to compose a robust safety filter.
 The learned filter is then used in closed-loop simulation.
 For the dynamics of the car-like robot we use the modified kinematic bicycle model with constant velocity.
 The nominal steering angle is supervised by the learned safety filter.
-- 'main' runs the main simulation and plots the results.
+- 'main' runs the mßain simulation and plots the results.
 - 'control' contains the dynamics for the solver of the initial value problem, the filter and the nominal control.
 - 'car' contains the Car class with various parameters such as car length and velocity (of the front wheels).

 ## ROS package

 This is the packge we used for experimental validation on the 1:10 RC car (see 'https://www.youtube.com/watch?v=U8eZPTDpHEo').
 All required parameters to start node 'cbf_safety_filter' are set via config/cbf_params.yaml.
-The velocity command (linear speed in x and angular speed in z) is published as a Twist message, with constant velocity in x and angular velocity being computed by the filter.
-The trained model using scikit-learn ('https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html') incl. scaler are loaded via the launch file (adjust path to your scaler/model).
-Importantly, the scaler needs to be the standard scaler as it affects the computations of the steering safety filter and hence steering command.
+The velocity command (linear speed in x and angular speed in z) is published as a Twist message, with constant velocity in x set via parameter 'desired_speed' and angular velocity being computed by the filter.
+The trained model incl. scaler are loaded via the launch file (adjust path to your scaler/model).
+Importantly, the scaler needs to be the standard scaler as it affects the computations of the safety filter and hence steering command.

 The node subscribes to
 ```